Discovery of the Relativistic Schr\"odinger Equation: Further treatment: nonrelativistic approximation

 In Dirac's theory of the relativistic electron, the corresponding limit has the form \cite{Bethe1957}, \cite{Davydov1965}, \cite{Schiff1968}, \cite{Suslov2020}:

 where $n=n_{r}+j+1/2$ is the principal quantum number of the nonrelativistic hydrogenlike atom.
-Once again, the first term in this expansion is the rest mass energy of the relativistic electron, the second term coincides with the energy eigenvalue in the nonrelativistic Schr\"{o}dinger theory and the third term gives the so-called fine structure of the energy levels --- the correction obtained for the energy in the Pauli approximation which includes the interaction of the spin of the electron with its orbital angular momentum (see \cite{Bethe1957}, \cite{Davydov1965}, \cite{Fock1978}, \cite{Schiff1968}, \cite{Sommerfeld1951} for further discussion of the hydrogenlike energy levels including comparison with the experimental data).
-For an alternative discussion of the discovery of Sommerfeld's formula, see \cite{Granovskii2004}.
+Once again, the first term in this expansion is the rest mass energy of the relativistic electron, the second term coincides with the energy eigenvalue in the nonrelativistic Schr\"{o}dinger theory and the third term gives the so-called fine structure of the energy levels --- the correction obtained for the energy in the Pauli approximation which includes the interaction of the spin of the electron with its orbital angular momentum.
+The total spread in the energy of the fine-structure levels is in agreement with experiments (see \cite{Bethe1957}, \cite{Davydov1965}, \cite{Fock1978}, \cite{Schiff1968}, \cite{Sommerfeld1951} for further discussion of the hydrogenlike energy levels including comparison with the experimental data).
+For an alternative discussion of the discovery of Sommerfeld's formula, see \cite{Granovskii2004}, \cite{Petrov2020}.

+In a handwritten supplement to the February 20th, 1926 letter to Sommerfeld (\cite{Meyenn2011}, p.~181--182), Schr\"{o}dinger had analyzed introduction of magnetic field into his relativistic wave equation (see also \cite{Davydov1965} for the nonrelatiistic limit).

 Let us also consider a nonrelativistic limit of the radial wave functions ( \ref{sol22})--(\ref{sol23}) of the relativistic Schr\"{o}dinger equation.
-From (\ref{sol17}), $\nu \rightarrow l$ as $c\rightarrow \infty .$ Moreover,
+From (\ref{sol17}), $\nu \rightarrow l$ as $c\rightarrow \infty \/.$ Moreover,

 and, therefore,

 where $a_{0}=\hbar ^{2}/me^{2}$ is Bohr's radius.
 As a result, from (\ref {sol22})--(\ref{sol23}) one gets the nonrelativistic radial wavefunctions of the hydrogenlike atom \cite{Bethe1957}, \cite{Landau1998}, \cite {Schrodinger2010}, \cite{Suslov2020}: